Children do not come with instruction manuals. They do not come with a how-to guide allowing parents to avoid making mistakes as they raise them.

 A little TV is not detrimental.
 However, pediatricians recommend that children under two should not have television time.
 They should spend this time developing fundamental skills such as interactions and motor skills needed for life.

 Older children should have a restriction of no more than 2 to 3 hours of television each day.

 A distant parent meets the child’s physical necessities such as food, clothing, and shelter.
 They do not, however, offers a child much else.

 They do not meet a child’s emotional needs to help them feel protected and nurtured.

 - are busy with work, television, or hobbies

 - are around but are on approachable

 Children need to feel as though they are wanted and loved to feel protected.
-Being emotionally and physically available for your child can give them the security they require.
+Being emotionally and physically available for your child can give them the necessary security.

 Everyone has had that moment of a child throwing a temper tantrum in the middle of the store and just wanting them to stop.
-For many parents, the first option they choose is to bribe the child with a treat for stopping the behavior.
+For many parents, the first option they choose is to bribe the child with a treat to stop the behavior.
 However, bribes never work.

-While a bribe that may stop the behavior temporarily, it only encourages the bad behavior to continue.
-Instead of learning how to control themselves, children learn that the behavior will get them what they wanted.
+While a bribe may stop the behavior temporarily, it only encourages the bad behavior to continue.
+Instead of learning how to control themselves, children learn that the behavior will get them what they want.